 Many managers take notes in notebooks, on sticky notes, or even on their hands—only to transfer them to a computer.
 This approach is redundant, and it increases the likelihood of typos and misinterpretations.
 (Was that final answer ‘yes’ or ‘no’?
 I can’t tell with that fingerprint smudge.)

-Solution: A smarter option is to use an EVM tool where you can house all of your (and your team’s) notes and documents.
+Solution: A smarter option is to use an earned value management software where you can house all of your (and your team’s) notes and documents.
 You can all modify and save a number of common forms, including BCRs and WADs in EVMax.

 Less frustration, more activity with BOEMax and EVMax